U.S. Senate panel probing Valeant, Turing over drug costs

 House investigative committee Republican Chairman Jason Chaffetz, who could authorize an investigation, so far has blocked it.
 His spokesperson did not immediately respond to request for comment.

-Retrophin shares fell 14 percent to $18.67 on Nasdaq on Wednesday.
-Valeant shares fell over 6 percent to $91.90 on the New York Stock Exchange.
+Retrophin shares fell 14 percent to $18.67 on Nasdaq.
+Valeant shares fell over 2 percent to $95.50 on the New York Stock Exchange.

-The Nasdaq Biotech index was down 0.3 percent, and the Dow Jones pharmaceutical index was off 0.4 percent, about in line with the market.

-Biotech shares did fall after Democratic Presidential candidate Hillary Clinton tweeted in September that drug price increases at Turing were “outrageous.”
-She later released a plan to restrict drugmaker profits.

 In a letter to Valeant Chief Executive Mike Pearson, the Senate committee chairs requested information on sodium drug Nitropress, which is used to treat high blood pressure.
 Its price rose by 625 percent to $1,346.62 per vial on the day Valeant acquired the drug, the letter said.
 It also cited an 820 percent increase to $36,811 for 25 pills of heart drug Isuprel and a 2,949 percent increase to $26,189 for 100 capsules of Cuprimine for rheumatoid arthritis.